 6.3.2.6 The site proposed remains as previously outlined in the Draft Local Plan consultation.
 In addition, policy requirements specific to this site have been added to the Plan at the Presubmission stage.
 This should help improve the environmental performance of the Plan.
 A further minor amendment regarding the number of homes that can be delivered on site was also made during the Local Plan Examination, this would allow around 50 dwellings on site to be built, rather than specifying upto 50 homes being acceptable.
 This revision could allow for a small reduction or a slight increase in homes to be delivered on site, however this would be at a scale that would be unlikley to effect the overall effects of site development.
+In addition a number of minor modifications have been made to this policy including amending the reference to Jacksons Lane to Egginton Road for accuracy and removing the need for a landscape buffer on the western side of the site adjacent to Egginton Road.
 Further information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.